Anesthesia Error Medical Malpractice Claims in Georgia

 - Outpatient surgery facilities

-- Dental offices performing sedation
+- Dental offices providing sedation

 - Medical clinics